jludwig75/nxt_esc/README.md

 TODO:
 - Make the PCB fit lego dimensions (i.e. multiple of Lego stud spacing (7.985 mm center-to-center)).
-8x8 seems like the right size.
-6x10 might work too.
-This would allow building a box on a 10x10 plate or on an 8x12 Lego plate.
+6x8 seems like the right size.This would allow building a box on an 8x10 plate.
+The NXT controller brick is 14x9.
+I really don't like that it is and odd size.
+I want to go narrowwe so 6x8 in an 8x10 box seems like a good size.
+If I can eliminate the excess caps, I could possible go 6x6 in an 8x8 box.
+That's a nice size, so I can do that.
+I call also use SMT caps and resistors, but I have not done any surface mount soldering yet.